-In Chapter 7 'Clouds and large-scale precipitation' the prognostic cloud scheme is described.
-It solves a number of prognostic equations for cloud liquid, cloud ice, rain and snow water contents and cloud fraction.
+Clouds and large-scale precipitation (Chapter 7) are parametrized with a number of prognostic equations for cloud liquid, cloud ice, rain and snow water contents and a sub-grid fractional cloud cover.
 The cloud scheme represents the sources and sinks of cloud and precipitation due to the major generation and destruction processes, including cloud formation by detrainment from cumulus convection, condensation, deposition, evaporation, collection, melting and freezing.
-Supersaturation with respect to ice is allowed.
-The cloud scheme produces tendencies of all the cloud prognostic variables, specific humidity and temperature.
+The scheme is based on (Tiedtke, 1993) but with an enhanced representation of mixed-phase clouds and prognostic precipitation (Forbes and Tompkins, 2011; Forbes et al., 2011).
+Supersaturation with respect to ice is commonly observed in the upper troposphere and is also represented in the parametrization (Tompkins et al., 2007).